oxinabox/DataDeps.jl/docs/src/for-pkg-devs.md

 ### Registering a DataDep
+When we say registering a DataDep we do not mean a centralised universal shared registry.
+Registring simply means defining the specifics of the DataDep in your code.
+This is done in a declaritie manner.

 A DataDeps registration is a block of code declaring a dependency.
 You should put it somewhere that it will be executed before any other code in your script that depends on that data.
 In most cases it is best to put it inside the  [modules's `__init__()` function](https://docs.julialang.org/en/stable/manual/modules/#Module-initialization-and-precompilation-1).